Nokaut910/Vestoril/README.md

 I hope Vestoril will be a fun mod!

-This mod is inAlpha (Version 0.1).
+This mod is in Alpha (Version 0.1).
 Everything is subject to change.